jerrydonaldwatson/HDeePC/Nonlinear unknown dynamics/readme.txt

-This folder contains the files needed to run Case Study 3 (Larger power system).
+This folder contains the files needed to run Case Study 1c (nonlinear system with unknown nonlinear part).
 Jeremy Watson, 2025

 This code accompanies our paper: "Hybrid Data-Enabled Predictive